-At the request of the Compensation Committee, Mr. Steven Hall attended the February 2017 meeting of the Compensation Committee and held additional consultations with the Chairman of the Compensation Committee and Mr. Greenwell relating to the Company's compensation program.
-Steven Hall & Partners did not provide any services to us in 2017 other than the executive and director compensation advisory services provided to the Compensation Committee.
-Steven Hall & Partners continues to work with the Compensation Committee in 2018 to assess our compensation plans and programs.
+At the request of the Compensation Committee, Mr. Steven Hall attended the May 3, 2018 and September 13, 2018 meetings of the Compensation Committee and held additional consultations with the Compensation Committee, particularly as part of the 2018 compensation program review.
+Hall & Partners did not provide any services to us in 2018 other than the executive and director compensation advisory services provided to the Compensation Committee.

-Steven Hall & Partners reports directly to the Chair of the Compensation Committee but partners with management, at the request of the Compensation Committee, to ensure the Compensation Committee receives the most comprehensive information for decision making.
+Hall & Partners reports directly to the Chair of the Compensation Committee but partners with management, at the request of the Compensation Committee, to ensure the Compensation Committee receives the most comprehensive information for decision making.

-The Compensation Committee analyzed the independence of Steven Hall & Partners pursuant to the SEC rules and NYSE listing standards and determined that the engagement did not raise any conflict of interest that would prevent Steven Hall & Partners from independently representing the Compensation Committee.
-In reaching this conclusion, the Compensation Committee considered the factors relevant to Steven Hall & Partners' independence from management, including the factors set forth in the NYSE listing standards.
+The Compensation Committee analyzed the independence of Hall & Partners pursuant to the SEC rules and NYSE listing standards and determined that the engagement did not raise any conflict of interest that would prevent Hall & Partners from independently representing the Compensation Committee.
+In reaching this conclusion, the Compensation Committee considered the factors relevant to Hall & Partners' independence from management, including the factors set forth in the NYSE listing standards.